Whitchurch, Shropshire: Eighteenth century onwards

 In the 18th Century many of the earlier timber-framed buildings were refaced in the more fashionable brick.
 New elegant Georgian houses were built at the southern end of the High Street and in Dodington.

 The replacement third church collapsed in July 1711 and the present Queen Anne parish church of St Alkmund was immediately constructed to take its place.
-It was consecrated in 1713.
+It was consecrated in 1712.

 As dairy farming became more profitable Whitchurch developed as a centre for Cheshire cheese production.
 Cheese fairs were held on every third Wednesday when farm cheeses were brought into town for sale.
 Cheese and other goods could be easily transported to wider markets when the Whitchurch Arm of Thomas Telford's Llangollen Canal was opened in 1811.
 The railway station was opened in 1858 on the first railway line in North Shropshire, running from Crewe to Shrewsbury.

 During the Second World War a secret Y station for enemy signals interception operated in Whitchurch at the Old Rectory in Claypit Street, run by the Foreign Office.

 On 23 November 1981, an F1/T2 tornado passed through Whitchurch as part of the record-breaking nationwide tornado outbreak on that day.
-The Whitchurch tornado was the longest-lived tornado of the entire outbreak, having first touched down 35 miles away in the south Shropshire village of Norbury.
+The Whitchurch tornado was the longest-lived tornado of the entire outbreak, having first touched down 35 mi away in the south Shropshire village of Norbury.
 After passing through Whitchurch, the tornado dissipated.